DragonOfShuu/ducklingscript-docs/docs/crash-course/multi-file-projects.md

 ---

 # Multi-File Projects
-DuckingScript supports multi-file projects using the `START`, `STARTENV`, `STARTCODE` commands.
+But wait, there's more!
+That's right, thanks to the innovative ideas of our lab-endowed lake dwellers DucklingScript can also support Multi-File projects through the use of the `START`, `STARTENV`, and `STARTCODE` commands.

-All `START` commands start with the same general syntax, and they allow you to compile the code from another file into the output file.
-For this to work however, make sure to use the `.txt` extension on all files.
+Each of these commands is recognized by the ducks in the same general way but individually allows you to compile different things from one file into the output file after compilation.
+Do note though, that the ducky doctors will need you to use the `.txt` extension on all script files for this to work correctly.

-To start another file, simply use the `START` command, and for the argument put the file name.
-As long as both files are in the same folder, this will work flawlessly.
+To have the ducks `START` another file in yours, use the `START <filename>` syntax, and as long as both files are in the same folder this should work with no issues.

+## Single-Folder Structure
 File Structure
 ```
 Project